MathyouMB/Shoptography/README.md

   * Attributes
     * **name (string)**: Represents the characteristic of a given tag

 * **Purchase**: Represents a purchased image.
-When an Image is purchased, it's data is copied into a Purchase model to preserve the title, description, and most importantly the cost of the image at the time it was purchased.
-Users are allowed to freely update their existing uploaded images, and therefore this model was neccesary to ensure Users who have made purchases are not affected by Merchants making updates.
+When an image is purchased, it's data is copied into a purchase model to preserve the title, description, and most importantly the cost of the image at the time it was purchased.
+Users are allowed to freely update their existing uploaded images, and therefore this model was necessary to ensure users who have made purchases are not affected by Merchants making updates.
   * Relations
     * **Belongs To**: User (The User who Purchased the Image)
     * **Belongs To**: Merchant (The User who uploaded and sold this Image)